-We all know that new research is being done every day – our clients, blog readers, family, and friends are always asking us about the latest health headline.
+We all know that new research is being done every day.
+Our clients, blog readers, family, and friends often ask us about the latest health headline.
 And that’s the million-dollar question.
 Amirite?

 So when we research a topic with a touch of open-mindedness, we might actually learn something!
 We may learn more details about what we already know.
 We may learn that our position is still spot-on.
-Or we may learn that there are new and improved hypotheses trying to make sense of what we previously knew.
+Or we may learn that there are new and improved hypotheses that make more sense of what we previously knew.

-The trick is to see what research is out there, decide whether it’s good enough or not (and why), and see what you can learn from it.
+The way to expertise is to always see what research is out there, decide whether it’s good enough or not (based on how it’s done, not what it concludes), and see what you can learn from it.

 In fact, I wrote all about where new research turned my “knowledge” about the gut microbiome on its head!
-(Figuratively, of course… microbes don’t have heads). 🙂 I read a newly-published study a couple of years ago and it made me re-evaluate my position on the topic.
+(Figuratively, of course… microbes don’t have heads). 🙂 I read a newly-published study a few years ago and it made me re-evaluate my position on the topic.
 Blew my mind at the time, but honestly, I’m better for it!
-I wrote all about that time here.No shame in changing your position with new and improved information. #position #research #health Click To Tweet
+I wrote all about that time here.No shame in changing your position with new and improved information. #Research #Health Click To Tweet

-You may not be ready to consider another position to be valid.
-Maybe you feel super-strongly about your position.
-Maybe you have a tonne of experience on it, and keep seeing news and information shared that only re-iterates that position.
+It’s not easy to consider another position to be valid.
+Many people feel super-strongly about their position.
+They may have a ton of experience on it and keep seeing news and information shared that only re-iterates that position.

 Even if these are true, don’t you think it’s good to understand different (but reasonable) positions on the same topic?